caktus/guidebook/docs/RDS.md

 Note that you might get some errors during the restore if it tries to create extensions that already exist and that kind of thing, but those are harmless.
-It does mean you can\'t use `--one-transaction` or `--exit-on-error` for the restore though, because they abort on the first error.
+It does mean you can't use `--one-transaction` or `--exit-on-error` for the restore though, because they abort on the first error.